 The Abuse in Care Royal Commission of Inquiry(external link) was announced in February 2018.
-It is inquiring into historical abuse of children, young persons and vulnerable adults in state care and in the care of faith-based institutions between 1950-99, though it may listen to survivor experiences before or after that period.
+It was set up to investigate what happened to children, young people and vulnerable adults in State and faith-based care in Aotearoa New Zealand between the years 1950-99.

 Our motto is: Listening, learning, changing/ Mā Whakarongo me Ako ka huri te tai.
 This captures the spirit the Government brings to its work with the Royal Commission.